 Mercury & mercury-Contaminated material Disposal

 Fluorescent lamps and mercury thermostats can be managed as and disposed of under the universal waste regulations.
-UW System campuses must dispose of these materials through the State of Wisconsin Contract for Lamp, Ballast, Mercury Containing Equipment, and Battery Recycling, and PCB Disposal Services.
+UW System campuses must dispose of these materials through the mandatory State of Wisconsin Contract for Hazardous Waste Services.
 Elemental mercury, free-flowing mercury from broken items, mercury-contaminated material and mercury spill cleanup materials must be managed as hazardous waste and disposed of through the mandatory State of Wisconsin Contract for Hazardous Waste Services.

 - Wisconsin DNR Mercury Information